What-If-Sec/SoLa-042025-Bootcamp/Module-13/13.1 Introduction to Penetration Testing/Activity 4 - Recon-NG.md

 3. Get information about the hackertarget module using `marketplace info hackertarget`.
 4. If you had to install recon-ng, you have "no modules enabled/installed", or the hackertarget is not installed, run `marketplace install hackertarget` to install the module to recon-ng.
 5. Start by creating a new workspace to organize your project `workspaces create <workspace_name>`.
-6. List the modules available to you using `modules search` and then load the module using `modules load <insert module name>`.
+6. List the modules available to you (i.e installed locally) using `modules search`.
+7. Load the module using `modules load <module_name>`.
 8. View the options you can set for the module using `options list`.
 9. Set thesolafoundation.org as your target using `options set SOURCE <target_domain>`.
 10. Run the hacker_target module, using `run`.
-11. List the domain host found using hacker_target by running `show hosts`.
+11. Print the contents of the workspace hosts table i.e. every host the workspace has collected by executing `show hosts`.
 12. Create a csv report by installing, loading, and/or running the "reporting/csv" module.